jessepollak/blog/_posts/2012-05-24-day-3-lunch-with-a-friend-dinner-with-some-founders.md

 ---
 layout: post
-title: "Day 3: Lunch with a Friend, Dinner with some Founders"
+title: "Day 3: Lunch with a Friend, Dinner with Some Founders"
 description: ""
 category:
 tags: []